cesar-douady/open-lmake/README.md

 	- Each rule is a class.
 	- Can leverage loops, conditions, inheritance, ... all Python power.
 	- Job scripts can be either shell scripts or Python functions.
-	- very readable, no awkward automatic variables such as with `make`
+	- Very readable, no awkward automatic variables such as with `make`
 - Target matching is based on regular expressions:
-	- Rather than the very poor '%' of make.
+	- Rather than the very poor `%` of make.
 	- There can be several stems.
 	- Dependencies are generated using f-strings (or even any python function), very flexible.
 - Rules may have several targets: